dechingit/hello-world/README.md

 # hello-world
+Things are getting worse and worse
-Things are getting much better now
+Things are getting worse and worse
-Things are getting much better now
+Things are getting worse and worse
-Things are getting much better now
+Things are getting worse and worse
-Things are getting much better now
+Things are getting worse and worse
-Things are getting much better now
+Things are getting worse and worse
 END